VR360 PlayerRemove this module

 The key to stimulating successful development around the world is to implement nature-based programs that benefit people and wildlife.
 We hope you’ll join us.

-Around the world, we empower local communities to protect the nature we all need to survive.
+Around the world, we work with local communities to protect the nature we all need to survive.
 Your donation will provide general support to Conservation International's critical conservation work.

 #MyAfrica transporte les spectateurs vers les terres sauvages du Kenya, où Lupita Nyong'o raconte l'histoire d'une jeune femme Samburu nommée Naltwasha Leripe.
 Qu'il s'agisse de s'occuper du bétail au quotidien, de creuser «en chanson» des puits sur des berges de rivière asséchées, ou de sauver un bébé éléphant que le fusil du braconnier a rendu orphelin, Naltwasha révèle un monde où l'avenir de la faune sauvage et des hommes est intimement lié.
 Voyagez avec Conservation International pour rencontrer des gnous tonitruants, de jeunes éléphants ainsi qu’une communauté dévouée à sauver la faune africaine.
 Pour en savoir plus et agir, visitez: Conservation.org/MyAfrica